MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ## OneDrive doesn't automatically upload pictures

 The OneDrive app for HoloLens does not support automatic camera upload for work or school accounts.
+This is a **known issue**.

 Workarounds: